top of page

 Boxwood Shrubs Growing Tips

-Keep in mind that picking the right location to plant your Boxwood shrub will be imperative for its success.
-While some Boxwood shrubs can tolerate shade, most will need around 5-6 hours of sunlight per day.
-Also, keep in mind that not receiving an even distribution of light can cause one side of the plant to fade or become discolored.
-Certain varieties can be more susceptible to this than others, so make sure you pick the right spot for your shrub...or the right shrub for your spot!
+Choosing the right location for your boxwood shrub is crucial for its success.
+While some varieties can tolerate shade, most need at least 5-6 hours of sunlight daily.
+Uneven light exposure can cause one side of the plant to fade or become discolored, and some varieties are more susceptible to this than others.
+Ensure you select the best spot for your shrub (or the best shrub for your spot)!

 Plant in the Right Season